2010 Arizona Cardinals season: Week 8: vs. Tampa Bay Buccaneers

 The Cardinals' seventh game was an NFC duel with the Buccaneers at University of Phoenix Stadium.
-In the first quarter the Cardinals took the lead when QB Max Hall made a 3-yard TD pass to WR Larry Fitzgerald.
-The Buccaneers replied with OLB Geno Hayes returning an interception 41 yards for a touchdown.
-The Cardinals led again in the second quarter with RB Beanie Wells getting a 1-yard TD run, but the Buccaneers went on a scoring rally with QB Josh Freeman making a 47-yard TD pass to WR Mike Williams, and CB Aqib Talib returning an interception 45 yards for a touchdown.
-This was followed by kicker Connor Barth hitting a 21-yard field goal, and in the third quarter with RB LeGarrette Blount getting a 15-yard TD run.
-The Cardinals also went on a rally to take the lead back with RB LaRod Stephens-Howling making a 30-yard TD run, which was followed by ILB Gerald Hayes recovering a fumble and running 21 yards to the endzone for a touchdown.
-Then QB Derek Anderson found Fitzgerald on a 5-yard TD pass.
-The Buccaneers scored once more to take the win with Blount getting a 1-yard TD run.
+In the first quarter the Cardinals took the lead when quarterback Max Hall made a 3-yard touchdown pass to wide receiver Larry Fitzgerald.
+The Buccaneers replied with outside linebacker Geno Hayes returning an interception 41 yards for a touchdown.
+The Cardinals led again in the second quarter with running back Beanie Wells getting a 1-yard touchdown run, but the Buccaneers went on a scoring rally with quarterback Josh Freeman making a 47-yard touchdown pass to wide receiver Mike Williams, and cornerback Aqib Talib returning an interception 45 yards for a touchdown.
+This was followed by kicker Connor Barth hitting a 21-yard field goal, and in the third quarter with running back LeGarrette Blount getting a 15-yard touchdown run.
+The Cardinals also went on a rally to take the lead back with running back LaRod Stephens-Howling making a 30-yard touchdown run, which was followed by inside linebacker Gerald Hayes recovering a fumble and running 21 yards to the endzone for a touchdown.
+Then quarterback Derek Anderson found Fitzgerald on a 5-yard touchdown pass.
+The Buccaneers scored once more to take the win with Blount getting a 1-yard touchdown run.

 With the loss, Arizona recorded back to back losses for the first time since the 2008 season, and fell to 3–4.

 Week 9: at Minnesota Vikings

 Hoping to snap their current losing streak the Cardinals flew to Hubert H. Humphrey Metrodome for an NFC duel with the Vikings.
-In the second quarter the Cardinals trailed early as QB Brett Favre got a 12-yard TD pass to RB Adrian Peterson.
-They immediately replied with a 96-yard kickoff return for a touchdown by RB LaRod Stephens-Howling.
+In the second quarter the Cardinals trailed early as quarterback Brett Favre got a 12-yard touchdown pass to running back Adrian Peterson.
+They immediately replied with a 96-yard kickoff return for a touchdown by running back LaRod Stephens-Howling.
 The Vikings responded with kicker Ryan Longwell nailing a 21-yard field goal.
-The Cardinals replied a took the lead with QB Derek Anderson completing a 30-yard TD pass to WR Andre Roberts.
-This was followed by DB Michael Adams returning a fumble 30 yards for a touchdown, and with kicker Jay Feely making a 22-yard field goal.
-The lead was closed down by Peterson as he got a 4-yard TD run, and by QB Brett Favre's 25-yard TD pass to TE Visanthe Shiancoe.
+The Cardinals replied a took the lead with quarterback Derek Anderson completing a 30-yard touchdown pass to wide receiver Andre Roberts.
+This was followed by defensive back Michael Adams returning a fumble 30 yards for a touchdown, and with kicker Jay Feely making a 22-yard field goal.
+The lead was closed down by Peterson as he got a 4-yard touchdown run, and by quarterback Brett Favre's 25-yard touchdown pass to tight end Visanthe Shiancoe.
 After overtime the decision was made when Longwell successfully made a 35-yard field goal to give the Cardinals a loss, bringing their record down to 3–5.